hbustamante8/Election_Analysis/README.md

 ## Overview of Elections:

 The purpose of this election audit analysis is to discover the results of an election for a U.S. congressional precinct in Colorado.
 A python script has been created using the panda’s library to determine the outcomes of the election without requiring severe manual work to populate the results.
-The outcome includes finding out the winning candidate, the total votes, breakdown of votes for each candidate, percentage of each candidate, vote turnout for each county, percentage of votes from each county, and the county with the highest turnout.
-These insights will then be passed to the Colorado Board of Election Commission to make results official and receive their desired election data request.
+The outcome includes finding out the winning candidate, the total votes, breakdown of votes for each candidate, percentage of each candidate, voter turnout for each county, percentage of votes from each county, and the county with the highest turnout.
+These insights will then be passed to the Colorado Board of Election Commission to make results official and receive their desired election summary results.

 ## Election-Audit Results: